SaloniSwagata/DSA/README.md

 This repository contains all the codes related to Data Structures and Algorithms.

-- All the codes implemented here are written in C & C++ language.
+- All the codes implemented here are written in C, C++ & Python language.
 - The questions have been solved from the excel sheet in the repository

 ## Topics covered till now -